binaryphile/www.minimak.org/pages/index.md

 off with QWERTY if you just left your fingers on the E and T keys and only let them travel to the home position when you have to type D and F.
 Why not just change them to the home position?
-That's what Minimak 4-key does, it just chooses to put them in the best possible places, on separate hands.
+That's what Minimak 4-key does, it just chooses to put them where they can do the most good.

 These results were generated with the [keyboard layout analyzer] using Chapter 1 of Alice's Adventures in Wonderland as the sample text, but